Mladen85/SudokuTest01/README.md

 During solving sudoku it is possible to check if user solution is correct at any time.

+# `path-00.01.00`
+In this project branch is saved old project structure.

+## Description
+Because of fixing bugs New project structure is considered (simple one).<br>
+After working version of project reconsider setting project structure like in this branch.

+Note that initial source code files are from `master` init state.

+Tree like:
+-dev_app/
+ |-inc/
+ |-obj/
+ |-src/
+ |-Makefile
+-lib/
+ |-inc/
+ |-obj/
+ |-src/
+ |-lib<library>.a
+ |-Makefile
+-user_app/
+ |-main.c
+ |-test.c
+ |-Makefile

+## Issue
+[Issue](https://github.com/Mladen85/SudokuTest01/issues/7) for this path is created.

 # Branching:
 ## `master` branch
 Will be used for release version.